 The serial port is a TTL asynchronous data transfer type using Transmit Data, Receive Data and a common ground.
 It is similar to the RS-232 standard, but uses 5V and 0V logic levels and non-inverted data (Idle = 5V = logic 1).
-You can use an RS-232 to 5v TTL adapter to talk to any traditional terminal or computer with an RS-232 serial port.
-Or, you can use a USB-to 5v TTL serial adapter.
-USB ports are supported by most modern computers and operating systems.
-As a bonus, 5V power from the USB port will power the board and charge the batteries (if you have rechargeable batteries and R3 is installed).
+You can use a TTL to RS-232 adapter to talk to any traditional terminal or computer with an RS-232 serial port.
+Or, you can use a TTL-to-USB serial adapter which are supported by most modern computers and operating systems.
+As a bonus, the 5V power from the USB port is used to power the board and charge the batteries (if you have rechargeable batteries and R3 is installed).

-Connector P1 is for connecting a USB adapter.
-Pin 1 = GND, pin 2 = TX (serial data out from the Badge), pin 3 = RX (serial data into the Badge), pin 4 = RST (reset the 1802), pin 5 = VCC, and pin 6 = +5V.
+Connector P1 is to connect a USB adapter.
+Pin 1 = GND, pin 2 = TX (serial data out from the Badge), pin 3 = RX (serial data in to the Badge), pin 4 = RST (reset the 1802), pin 5 = VCC, and pin 6 = +5V.

 On many adapters, the DTR or RTS signal is available as an output.
-These are normally high when the Terminal is off-line or disconnected, and goes low when the Terminal is on-line or connected.
+These are normally high when the Terminal is off-line or disconnected, and go low when the Terminal is on-line or connected.
 The Badge can use the falling edge of this signal to reset the 1802.
 Alas, the adapter supplied does not bring this signal out to a pin.
 But if you're adventurous, you can add it (see Appendix B).
 Or, just use an external pushbutton to ground pin 4 to reset the 1802.

-Configure your serial port for 9600, N, 8, 1 (9600 baud, No parity, 8 data, and 1 Stop bit).
+Configure your serial port for 9600,N,8,1 (9600 baud, No parity, 8 data, and 1 Stop bit).